 If you have a vegetable garden, it probably doesn’t surprise you that squirrels will eat just about any veggie they can get their paws on.
 Fresh veggies are a great source of nutrition for squirrels, and they love to eat them.
 Offer them leafy greens, broccoli, carrots, peas, zucchini, or yellow squash.

 Squirrels are always acting sneaky and stealing from your bird feeder, so they must love seeds, right?
 Well, while they will eat seeds and they aren’t awful for them, they also aren’t the best option.

-Feeding squirrels seeds in moderation is okay, though.
+Feeding squirrels seeds in moderation are okay, though.
 Feel free to leave out your leftover pumpkin seeds after pumpkin carving.
-They’ll eat the pumpkin seeds as well as some of the shell too!
+They’ll eat the pumpkin seeds as well as some of the shell, too!

 What to Avoid Feeding Squirrels in Your Backyard

 As humans, we are all pretty aware that junk food doesn’t do much for us nutritionally.
 Things like candy, chips, and other processed foods have low nutritional value and aren’t suitable for squirrels.
 Squirrels have a hard time digesting cellulose, so feeding them bread or other foods containing cellulose could make them sick.

 Remember, if it doesn’t grow and exist in nature, it probably isn’t the best option for wildlife.

 While most nuts are more than okay for squirrels, peanuts are a different story.
 Peanuts, specifically raw peanuts, may contain a fungus that can hurt squirrels.
 Peanut butter or roasted peanuts are okay to feed them here and there but are still not the best option for them.

 Nothing terrible will happen if you put out niger seeds, but squirrels simply don’t like them.